 Once accepting our invitation to leave the streets, survivors receive a health screening and are transported to a safe home, either their home or a temporary shelter, before being enrolled into our reintegration service.

 Partner organisations collaborate with trauma recovery organisations to provide personalised programmes for survivors to follow, helping them recover, learn, and integrate back into the world.
 Called a Path to Freedom, programs include counselling, education and vocational skills, among other tools.

 Noah says vocational training is a “real boost” for survivors, saying “there is an alternative business or means to earn a living which they have shown interest in.”

-Called community care, some survivors follow their programs while living at home or in a temporary apartment with safe roommates.
+Called community care, some survivors follow their programs while living at home or in an apartment.
 In community care, survivors have daily classes and get the option of face-to-face or phone counselling.

 In a girl’s first week of reintegration, Noah says they are continuously assessed and receive counselling.
 Understanding how trauma affects humans, regardless of age or sex, helps him lead survivors to recovery.

 After a month of counselling, survivors begin to glow.

 The way they dress and talk to others are more positive,” Noah says.